2025 Gaza war protests at universities in the Netherlands: Delft University of Technology

-On 22 April, 400 TU Delft full professors received information packages as part of a grassroots initiative to raise awareness about the role of the university in the ongoing alleged genocide, possible actions, and pathways to change.
+On 22 April 400 TU Delft full professors received information packages as part of a grassroots initiative to raise awareness about the role of the university in the ongoing alleged genocide, possible actions, and pathways to change.
 Organized by the Delft Student Intifada, TU Delft staff, students, and allies, the packages included Maya Wind’s book Towers of Ivory and Steel and custom flyers.
 Institutions like TU Delft work on dual-use technologies with companies like Israel Aerospace Industries.

 On 5 June, over a hundred pro-Palestinian protesters peacefully occupied the TU Delft Library.
 The demonstration began near the Pulse building and proceeded across campus with chants like "Free, free Palestine".
 Later, the group entered the library and unfurled a banner criticizing TU Delft's ties with the Israel military complex.
-The protest has so far remained peaceful, with no police or security intervention.
+The protest remained peaceful, with no police or security intervention.

+On 3 December, a group of activists occupied the roof of the Mechanical Engineering building of TU Delft while about a hundred showed support on campus.
+Protesters called the building as Abu Assi Building after two brothers, aged 8 and 11, who were killed by an Israeli drone strike.
+They claimed the university made "false promises" regarding cutting off partnerships with Israel.
+Ended when riot police intervened and arrested six protesters.
+The Executive Board did not show up to talk with the activists but announced that it would end a partnership with an Israeli company.

 Leiden University

 On 6 May, a demonstration at the Leiden University Wijnhaven building in The Hague escalated when a small group of protesters barricaded themselves inside, prompting police intervention.
 While most demonstrators left peacefully, those who refused were arrested after attempting to flee through emergency exits.

 The university cited safety concerns, property damage, and disruption to teaching as reasons for involving law enforcement.
 Reports indicated that over 70 people were arrested and several protesters were injured.

 The university has established a committee to review collaborations with Israeli institutions.

+On 26 November, a group of around 50 activists occupied the Academy Building in protest of the university's continued collaboration with Israeli institutions.
+Activists stated that they chose the date because the Cleveringa inaugural lecture by French-American political scientist Hélène Landemore was being held in the occupied building, which they renamed as "Dr. Suleiman Haboush University" in reference to a Palestinian historian killed in Gaza in October 2023.
+The group claimed to be acting in the spirit of Cleveringa by protesting institutional collaboration with Israeli partners.
+The lecture was moved to a different building.
+The occupation ended at night after police intervention and the activists were arrested.